 Our interest expenses and income are sensitive to changes in interest rates, as all of our cash reserves and some of our borrowings, other than the 0.50% Notes and 2% Notes, are subject to interest rate changes.
 Excess liquidity is invested in short-term interest-bearing investments.
-Such short-term interest-bearing investments consist primarily of commercial paper, Treasury notes, Federal agency securities, corporate bonds, corporate backed obligations and mortgages, and currently bear minimal interest rate risk.
-As of September 30, 2004, we had \$1.0 million of outstanding borrowings under our revolving lines of credit or our short-term credit facilities.
-As of September 30, 2004, we had outstanding long-term lease obligations of \$23.3 million and a financing arrangement of \$0.6 million, which in the aggregate bear minimal interest rate risk.
+Such short-term interest-bearing investments consist primarily of commercial paper, Treasury notes, federal agency securities, corporate bonds, corporate backed obligations and mortgages, and currently bear minimal interest rate risk.
+As of September 30, 2005, we had \$1.0 million of outstanding borrowings under our revolving lines of credit or our short-term credit facilities and \$5.4 million outstanding short term loans, and accordingly, we believe we are subject to minimal interest rate risk.

 ITEM 12.
 DESCRIPTION OF SECURITIES OTHER THAN EQUITY SECURITIES